Finding Aids

 Special Collections Research Center,

-Syracuse University Library
+Syracuse University Libraries

 Acquisition Information

 Correspondence between Lamartine and Valentine de Cessiat, Purchase, 1958.
-Twelve Maria A. E. (Birch) de Lamartine letters, fifteen Lamartine letters, and three miscellaneous items, Purchase, 1969.
-Seven letters of Lamartine, Purchase, 1971.
+Twelve Maria A. E. (Birch) de Lamartine letters, fifteen Lamartine letters, and three miscellaneous items, purchase, 1969.
+Seven letters of Lamartine, purchase, 1971.

 Finding Aid Information